ByJoker8625/JFQLConnector/README.md

 # JFQLConnector

-With the [JFQLConnector](https://joker-games.org/documentation/connector/download) you can connect to the MyJFQL DMBS.
+With the JFQLConnector you can connect to the MyJFQL DMBS.
 There is support for JavaScript, Python and Java.
 You can, however, write a connector yourself in another language such as C#.
 The language only needs JSON support and an HTTP client.

-The example program listed here would log into a database which is located on port *2291* local on the server or computer.
-There it logs on with the user data *root* and *pw*.
-Then a table with the name *Users* is created there.
-All values are then read out from this and printed on the console.

 ### Java

+If you want to use the Java version of the JFQLConnector click on [download](https://joker-games.org/documentation/connector/java/) to download it.

 ```java